DataDog/datadog-sync-cli/README.md

 how to use:
 - setup dogweb cookie mode, cf above

+### metric_metadatas
+create metric metadata is *not* supported by datadog api, we can just update it on already existing metric.
+- first push data-points on metric, then rerun the script when new metrics are populated

 # datadog-sync-cli
 Datadog cli tool to sync resources across organizations.